 A measure of the usable energy available to the animal.
-When buying a supplement, make sure the ME is higher than that of the forage.
+When buying a supplement make sure the ME is higher than that of the forage.

->10 <8
+L Laux >10 <8

-Hay GOOD POOR
+Нау GOOD LOW

->11 <10
+Cile ere >11 <10

-Silage GOOD POOR
+Silage GOOD LOW

 Crude protein (CP%) - A measure of the protein content